Minnie Mouse Ear Headband Mini Loungefly Backpack – 420144600100

 10 1/2'' H x 9'' W x 4 1/2'' D

-Backpacks are commonly used by hikers and students, and are often preferred to handbags for carrying heavy loads or carrying any sort of equipment, because of the limited capacity to carry heavy weights for long periods of time in the hands.
+Backpacks are commonly used by hikers and students, and are often preferred to handbags for carrying heavy loads or carrying any sort of equipment, because of the limited capacity to carry heavy weights for long periods of time with hands.

 Large backpacks, used to carry loads over 10 kilograms (22 lb), as well as smaller sports backpacks (e.g. running, cycling, hiking, and hydration), usually offload the largest part (up to about 90%) of their weight onto padded hip belts, leaving the shoulder straps mainly for stabilizing the load.
 This improves the potential to carry heavy loads, as the hips are stronger than the shoulders, and also increases agility and balance, since the load rides nearer the wearer's own center of mass.

-An ear is the organ that enables hearing and (in mammals) body balance using the vestibular system.
-In mammals, the ear is usually described as having three parts: the outer ear, the middle ear and the inner ear.
-The outer ear consists of the pinna and the ear canal.
-Since the outer ear is the only visible portion of the ear in most animals, the word "ear" often refers to the external part alone.
+In vertebrates, an ear is the organ that enables hearing and (in mammals) body balance using the vestibular system.
+In humans, the ear is described as having three parts: the outer ear, the middle ear and the inner ear.
+The outer ear consists of the auricle and the ear canal.
+Since the outer ear is the only visible portion of the ear, the word "ear" often refers to the external part (auricle) alone.
 The middle ear includes the tympanic cavity and the three ossicles.
 The inner ear sits in the bony labyrinth, and contains structures which are key to several senses: the semicircular canals, which enable balance and eye tracking when moving; the utricle and saccule, which enable balance when stationary; and the cochlea, which enables hearing.
-The ear canal is cleaned via earwax, which naturally migrates to the auricle (the visible portion of the ear).
-The ears of vertebrates are placed somewhat symmetrically on either side of the head, an arrangement that aids sound localization.
+The ear canal is cleaned via earwax, which naturally migrates to the auricle.

 The ear develops from the first pharyngeal pouch and six small swellings that develop in the early embryo called otic placodes, which are derived from the ectoderm.